mwsussy/CS-50-Progress/README.md

 ## 🔍 Reflections
 This week was challenging but fun.
 I struggled with loops at first, but gradually understood how to debug effectively.
 Loved the logical thinking involved!

-## 📷 Screenshot
-*(Optional: Upload a screenshot of your working program or terminal output and link it here)*

 ---